 During the fall months, film critic and author Thelma Adams usually spends less time in her Hyde Park home situated about two miles north of Eleanor Roosevelt’s Val-Kill Cottage.
 In another year Adams might be flying to Toronto, visiting Lincoln Center or heading out to the Hamptons to attend a film festival.

-This year the prolific writer has longer to linger in her favorite place, her home’s screened-in porch, where she enjoys watching the antics of cardinals, goldfinches, the occasional blue heron, and a pair of wild turkeys she named Bill and Ted after the iconic time-traveling film characters.
+Through the pandemic, the prolific writer had longer to linger in her favorite place, her home’s screened-in porch, where she enjoys watching the antics of cardinals, goldfinches, the occasional blue heron, and a pair of wild turkeys she named Bill and Ted after the iconic time-traveling film characters.

 “All of Bambi lives on our land,” says Adams, making yet another iconic movie reference.
-Although COVID restrictions quickly curtailed festival attendance in 2020, Adams is still writing articles, reviewing festival films seen online; introducing foreign films for a streaming site, working on a novel, and actively promoting the role of women in film.
+Adams is still writing articles, reviewing festival films seen online; introducing foreign films for a streaming site, working on a novel, and actively promoting the role of women in film.

 “I was very fortunate that films have become my day job,” she said.
 “I love movies.”
 Her love of film began when her parents, both avid movie-goers, took her to arthouse cinemas, often to see complex films not necessarily created for children.